 In PE we practiced a series of obstacle courses, learning how to run and jump over cones.

-In the second week the dinosaurs were frozen one morning and the children had to try and break them out of the ice using a selection of different tools.
+In the second week the dinosaurs were frozen one morning and the children had to try to break them out of the ice using a selection of different tools.
 This led to lots of conversation about living in the North Pole!

 In Forest School we made dinosaur faces in the mud.
-Lots of mud and water equalled muddy puddles to jump in!
+Lots of mud and water created muddy puddles to jump in!
 The children also found a worm which they put in a cup and showed all their friends.

-Nursery is all about getting messy and creating play that allows the children to use their imagination.
+Nursery is all about getting messy and creating play which allows the children to use their imagination.
 The picture below really captures this as the children said they were making dinosaur soup to feed to all their friends at nursery!

 The children learnt about traffic lights; how to use them and what the colours stand for.
 They also made their own lollypop sticks and created some role play where they all took it in turns to be the lollypop lady/man.
 We reinforced the road safety learning out on our trips to the park this week.

-Thursday we cooked some wonderful cakes which the children always love doing.
+On Thursday we cooked some wonderful cakes which the children always love doing.

 This week we covered the topic ‘All About Me’.
 This allowed our teachers to learn lots about our children and to see how much the children knew about themselves!

 The children created a large drawing of themselves and worked together to put the correct body parts in the right places!
 They had lots of activities that involved hand painting as well as decorating the first letter of their name.
 They even had puzzles of their faces which they had to solve!